Real-Time Privacy-Preserving Data Release for Smart Meters: Results and Discussion

-The first practical case of study regarding privacy-preserving in time series data is the concern of inferring presence/absence of residents at home from the total power consumption collected by SMs \cite{kleiminger2015household,jia2014human}.
-For this application, the electricity consumption measurements from the ECO data set are considered as the useful data, while occupancy labels are defined as the private data.
-Therefore, in this case, the releaser attempts to minimize a trade-off between the distortion of the total electricity consumption incurred and the probability of inferring the presence of an individual at home from the release signal.
-Note from Table \ref{tab:hyperparameters} that a stronger attacker composed of 3 LSTM layers is used for the test.

-In Fig. \ref{ECOTradeoff} we show the empirically found privacy-utility trade-off for this application.
-Note that by adding the distortion the accuracy of the attacker changes from more than $80 \%$ (no privacy) to $50 \%$ (full privacy), which corresponds to the performance of a random guessing classifier.
+In this section, we consider the $\ell_2$ distortion function (i.e., $p = 2$ in \eqref{eq:p_distortion}).
+Fig. \ref{ECOTradeoff} shows the empirically found privacy-utility trade-off for this scenario.
+Note that by increasing the distortion of the release, the accuracy of the attacker changes from more than $80 \%$ (almost no privacy) to $50 \%$ (full privacy).

-In order to provide more insights about the release mechanism, the Power Spectrum Density (PSD) of the input signal and the PSD of the error signal for three different cases along the privacy-utility trade-off curve of Fig.~\ref{ECOTradeoff} are estimated using Welch's method \cite{stoica2005spectral}.
-For each case, we use 10 release signals and average the PSD estimates to reduce the variance of the estimator.
-Results are shown in Fig. \ref{ECONoise}.
-Looking at the PSD of the input signal (useful data), some harmonics are clearly visible.
-The PSD of the error signals show that the model controls the trade-off in privacy-utility by modifying the floor noise and the distortion on these harmonics.

-It should be mentioned that two stationary tests, the Augmented Dickey-Fuller test \cite{dickey1979distribution} and the Kwiatkowski, Phillips, Schmidt, and Shin (KPSS) test \cite{kwiatkowski1992testing}, were applied to the data.
-This confirmed that there is enough evidence to suggest the data is stationary, thus supporting our PSD analysis.